 Can Neurological Disorders Be Disabilities?

-Some neurological disorders can be considered disabilities by the Social Security Administration if they render you unable to work for at least a year.
-When looking to approve or deny a claim for disability, the Social Security Administration will review your medical records as well as the opinion of your doctors.
-It is important to have lawyer look these papers over in order to be sure that they accurately reflect the extent of your disability.
+Some neurological disorders can be considered disabilities by the Social Security Administration (SSA) if they render you unable to work for at least a year.
+The SSA will analysis your medical records and the documented opinion of your doctor.
+It is vital to have a Social Security Disability lawyer look these papers over to ensure that they correctly show the scope of your disability.

 Have You Developed a Neurological Disorder and Have Been Denied Your Social Security Disability Benefits?